FREQUENTLY ASKED QUESTIONS

 Assisted dying is not available to those applying solely on grounds of disability or of mental illness.
 It is not available via Advance Directive or once mental competency has been lost, e.g. due to advancing dementia.

-Please see the "Need Help?" page on our website for current information.
+Please see the "Are you eligible?" page on our website for current information.
 If you believe you are eligible for assisted dying and wish to pursue this path, you must take the first step by initiating a request.
 It is illegal for your doctor to raise the topic of assisted dying with you, but your doctor can respond if you ask about it.

 How will the Act impact disabled people?